stuntrally/stuntrally3/Developing.md

 `ReflectListener::passEarlyPreExecute` does check which `render_pass` it is from `SR3.compositor` by `identifier` number.

-## ToDo
+## Effects ToDo

-Ogre-Next: Sky_Postprocess, ReconstructPosFromDepth, Refractions,
+Ogre-Next samples: Sky_Postprocess, ReconstructPosFromDepth, Refractions,
 later: Sample_Hdr, Sample_Tutorial_SSAO,